Skip to content

 2 Modify Java Application Startup Script

-APM observability requires adding an agent to the Java application.
-This agent, when started with the application, uses bytecode injection to collect performance data on method calls, SQL calls, external system calls, etc., within the application, enabling observability of application code quality.
+For APM observability, a Java agent needs to be added to the Java application.
+This agent, when accompanying the application startup, achieves bytecode injection to collect performance data related to internal method calls, SQL calls, external system calls, etc., thereby enabling observability of the application system's code quality.

 # Original application startup script